microsoft/perfview/documentation/SettingUpRepoInVS.md

  3. Prepare a change by making a new *branch* in your *GitHub* fork with the changes you want.
 This actually involves several sub-steps
-    A. Create a new branch representing your proposed change in your local repository which is a clone of *your GitHub Fork*.
+    1. Create a new branch representing your proposed change in your local repository which is a clone of *your GitHub Fork*.
-	B. Create one or more commits in this branch that embody the change you want.
+	  2. Create one or more commits in this branch that embody the change you want.
-	C. Push your changes to your GitHub Fork.
+	  3. Push your changes to your GitHub Fork.

  4. Once you have a branch you are happy with in your own fork, there is a button on YOUR FORKs GitHub page that allow you to submit that branch as a pull request.
 When you do this you write a description / rationale for The